code-warrior/examples--mobile-app-development-for-ios/slides/basic-operators/index.md

     * `4 % 3 = 1`
 * In essence, `a % b = a` for all `a` less than `b`; `a % b = 0` if `a` == `b`; and, the remainder operator works as intended for all `a` greater than `b`
 * See `code/basic-operators/04-Remainder.swift`

+---

+## Basic Operators — Arithmetic Operators (Unary Minus Operator)

+* Adding a minus sign to a value yields the *unary minus operator*
+* `let negativeOne = -3`
+* The minus sign cannot have any white space between it and the value
+* See `code/basic-operators/05-UnaryMinus.swift`

+---